JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 This is especially useful to avoid blocking the CPU on intensive tasks and let other functions be executed while performing a heavy calculation, by queuing functions in the scheduler.

-Some browsers (IE and Edge) implement a `setImmediate()` method that does this same exact functionality, but it’s not standard and [unavailable on other browsers](https://caniuse.com/#feat=setimmediate).
-But it’s a standard function in Node.js.
+Some browsers (IE and Edge) implement a `setImmediate()` method that does this same exact functionality, but it's not standard and [unavailable on other browsers](https://caniuse.com/#feat=setimmediate).
+But it's a standard function in Node.js.

 #### `setInterval()`